hildigerr/recycle.bin/README.md

 3. (Optional) Place or link the script in a directory in your `PATH` for easy access from any location (see Personal Method step 2).

+4. (Optional) Include the man page and/or bash completions as well.

 ### Personal Method:

 1. Clone this repository into `$HOME/.local/share/`, or if cloned into an alternate location: